CodeYourFuture/curriculum/org-cyf-itp/content/overview/_index.md

 The objective of this course is to give people with no prior software development experience an introduction to programming and thinking about data.
 Common next-steps after this course are to get an entry level job in tech or IT, or to continue learning more advanced software engineering techniques to prepare for a software engineering job.

-Primarily this is achieved by teaching programming concepts with JavaScript, and data concepts with SQL.
+Primarily this is achieved by teaching programming concepts with JavaScript and Python and data concepts with SQL in spreadsheets.
+In addition, there is a focus on professional development skills such as communicating effectively and working well on a team.

 A pre-requisite of this course is having completed [Code Your Future's Intro to Digital course](https://codeyourfuture.io/itc/) which teaches the basics of HTML and CSS.